-The book focuses on current social problems nationally and internationally, showing the reach of life events research including those linked to Covid19.
+The book focuses on current social problems nationally and internationally, showing the reach of life events research including those linked to Covid-19.
 It also discusses trauma experiences and how they fit in the life events scheme.
 To underpin the various life event dimensions identified (such as loss, danger and humiliation), the authors have developed an underlying model of human needs, jeopardised by the most damaging life events.
 This includes attachment, security, identity and achievement.
 The book brings together classic research findings with new advances in the field of life events research, culminating in a new theoretical framework of life events, including new discussions on trauma, on positive events and an online methodology for measuring them.
 Additionally, it draws out the clinical implications to apply the research for improved practice.

-The book will be of interest to researchers, clinicians, and students in psychology, psychiatry and psychotherapy, in broadening their understanding of how life events impact on individuals and how this can be applied to enhance clinical practice and stimulate future research.
+The book will be of interest to researchers, clinicians and students in psychology, psychiatry and psychotherapy in broadening their understanding of how life events impact on individuals and how this can be applied to enhance clinical practice and stimulate future research.

 Table of Contents

-1: Introduction; SECTION 1 – LIFE EVENTS AND DEPRESSION; 2: Life events are multi-dimensional; 3: Trauma – extreme life events; 4: Life events and vulnerability; SECTION 2 – LIFE EVENT MEASUREMENT; 5: Contending with atheoretical measurement; 6: Technology and measuring events; SECTION 3- POSITIVE LIFE EVENTS, RECOVERY AND WELLBEING; 7: Positive events and recovery; 8: Positive events and wellbeing; 9: Conclusion; References; Appendix 1
+1: Introduction; SECTION 1 – LIFE EVENTS AND DEPRESSION; 2: Life events are multi-dimensional; 3: Trauma – extreme life events; 4: Life events and vulnerability; SECTION 2 – LIFE EVENT MEASUREMENT; 5: Contending with atheoretical measurement; 6: Technology and measuring events; SECTION 3- POSITIVE LIFE EVENTS, RECOVERY AND WELLBEING; 7: Positive events and recovery; 8: Positive events and wellbeing; 9: Conclusion; References; Appendix 1; Index

-Antonia Bifulco is professor and director at the Centre for Abuse and Trauma Studies at Middlesex University.
+Antonia Bifulco is Professor and Director at the Centre for Abuse and Trauma Studies at Middlesex University.
 She began her career as part of the original Brown & Harris team who developed their novel approach to life events methodology.
 She is a psychologist with expertise in lifetime development, trauma, attachment and emotional disorder.